-However, I caution you against using the "learn as we go method."
+However, we caution you against using the "learn as you go method."

-After 20 years of working with healthcare providers, my team and I have seen time and time again how the organizations that take the time to plan the operation thoroughly have the most success at and after go-live.
+After 20 years of working with healthcare providers, the John Lynch & Associates' team has seen time and time again how organizations that take the time to plan the operation thoroughly have the most success at and after go-live.